jennaallen/football_schools/README.md

 * Create a dimensional data model
 * Load the data into a MySQL data warehouse running on AWS
 * Create an interactive dashboard that allows users to input certain criteria regarding school location, size, graduation rate, total cost, etc. and get back a filtered list of schools showing a map of the school location, cost per win, point differential per game, points per game, etc.

+An R Notebook was used to annotate my code.
+Please view/download the football_schools_data_warehouse.nb.html file for a comprehensiive walk-through of this project.